-Following a very competitive a national tendering exercise open to all universities and other research bodies, in 2010 the DH established new nine Units, spanning the whole of health and social care, funded between 2011 and 2018.
-PSSRU has been successful in securing, in collaboration with other institutions, three of these Units:
+Following a very competitive national tendering exercise open to all universities and other research bodies, in 2010 the Department of Health established new nine Units, spanning the whole of health and social care, funded between 2011 and 2018.
+PSSRU was successful in securing, in collaboration with other institutions, three of these Units:

 - Quality and outcomes of person-centred care (now known as QORU), led by the PSSRU at Kent in collaboration with PSSRU at LSE and researchers at the University of Oxford (total £9.9 million)

 - Economics of health and social care research unit (ESHCRU), led by the University of York and involving PSSRU at both Kent and LSE (£10.2 million)